 “Industrial Operator” means a Locomotive Operator that Operates Locomotives to move their company products but doesn't provide rail services to other companies or to passengers.

-“Locomotive” means a self-propelled piece of on-track equipment designed for moving or propelling cars that are designed to carry freight, passengers, or other equipment, but which itself is not designed or intended to carry freight, persons (other than those operating the Locomotive), or other equipment.
-This definition does not include equipment designed for operation both on roads and on rails.
+“Locomotive” means a self-propelled piece of on-track equipment designed for moving or propelling Railcars that are designed to carry freight, passengers, or other equipment, but which itself is not designed or intended to carry freight, persons (other than those Operating the Locomotive), or other equipment.
+This definition does not include on-track equipment designed to also Operate on roads.

 “Locomotive Engine” means an engine that propels or provides power to propel a Locomotive.
-For Locomotives propelled by two or more engines, the total rated power is the sum of the rated power of each engine.

 “Locomotive Operator (Operator)” means the Person that is responsible for Operating in California one or more Locomotives.
-A Locomotive Owner, lessee or rentee is a Locomotive Operator if they are responsible for Operating in California one or more Locomotives.
+A Locomotive Owner, lessee, or rentee is a Locomotive Operator if they are responsible for Operating in California one or more Locomotives.

 “Locomotive Owner” means the Person that is identified as the owner of the Locomotive by the records that demonstrate ownership for that Locomotive.
 These records include: bill of sale, title of ownership, or record of Surface Transportation Board filing of security agreement.

-“Military Locomotive” means a Locomotive owned by the United States government and operated by a branch of the military.
+“Military Locomotive” means a Locomotive owned by the United States government and Operated by a branch of the military.

+“MWh” means the electrical energy unit of measure equal to one million watts of power supplied to, or taken from, an electric circuit steadily for one hour.

+“MWh meter” or "MW-hr meter" means a device installed on a Locomotive used to read and record the electrical work output of the Locomotive, consistent with the requirements set forth in Code of Federal Regulations, title 40, sections 1033.140(d) and 1033.115(h).

+“NOx Emission Factor (EF)” is the Locomotive Oxides of Nitrogen (NOx) certification level as shown in the U.S. EPA Locomotive Engine Certification Data.

-“Operate” means to start, cause to function or otherwise control, fuel, or keep in operation.
+“Operate” means to start, cause to function or otherwise control, fuel, or keep in use.

 “Original Engine Build Date” means the date of final assembly of the Locomotive Engine, prior to any Remanufacture of the Locomotive Engine.
+If the Locomotive is propelled by more than one Locomotive Engine, the Original Engine Build Date shall be based on the oldest Locomotive Engine.

 “Oxides of Nitrogen (NOx)” means compounds of nitric oxide, nitrogen dioxide, and other oxides of nitrogen.
 Nitrogen oxides are typically created during combustion processes and are major contributors to smog formation and acid deposition.